 If you must stay in Yosemite Valley — where 99% of all tourists want to stay — there is a slim chance you’ll be able to find a site.
 But it’ll be worth it if you do, as you’ll have a lot less driving during your visit, meaning more time for adventures.

 Most people book their Yosemite campsite reservations months in advance of their travel date at www.reserveamerica.com.
 This is great news for non-planners because some people who reserve sites don’t show up after all, which means there are unexpected openings.

 Here’s how you get one of these openings:

 - Stay outside the park in a Forest Service camping site near the entrance of Yosemite National Park.

 - Get up at 5:30 am and drive to the Campground Reservations building in the heart of Yosemite Valley.
 This is a small, wooden structure with a bulletin board to the left of it.

 - Wait in line until they open and put your name on the waiting list for a campsite.

 - Come back in the afternoon to (hopefully) hear your name called for a campsite.

-Camping Outside of Yosemite Valley (first-come, first served)
+Camping Outside of Yosemite Valley

-- Get there between 9 and 10 am and scope out the campsites looking for likely candidates that are packing up.
+- Get there between 9 and 10 am and scope out the campsites looking for likely candidates who are packing up.
 Ask if they’re taking off, and slide in like a champ if they are.
 It’d be nice to give them a beer or two as thanks for the insider information.